Master of Science in Communication Disorders (M.S.C.D.) Major in Communication Disorders (Autism Concentration)

 CDIS 5462.
 Speech Sound Disorders.

-The study of principles and procedures for the identification, description, assessment, and treatment of speech sound disorders in children.
+This course is designed to provide the principles and procedures for the identification, description, assessment, and treatment of speech sound disorders in children.
 Students will observe demonstrations of assessment and treatment procedures during lab.
 This course does not earn graduate degree credit.
-Prerequisites: CDIS 5325 and CDIS 5459 both with grades of "C" or better.

 Grade Mode: Leveling/Assistantships